-Cleaning your tiles will remove dust and the remaining grout fragments from the old grout that you removed.
-If you don’t remove these fragments, it can prevent your new grout from properly setting and creating a strong bond.
+Cleaning your tiles will remove dust and the remaining grout fragments.
+If you don’t remove these fragments, they can prevent your new grout from properly setting and creating a strong bond.

 You can clean the joints of your tiles by vacuuming, scraping off any old grout, and wiping dust off with a wet rag.

 After your tiles are clean, you want to choose and mix your grout.
-There are a few things you should consider to choose the best grout for your tiles.
-You should consider the types of grout, the color of grout that you want for your tiles, and more.
+There are a few things you should consider to choose the best grout for your tiles, like the type of grout, the color of grout, and more.

 Then, you need to mix your grout.
 You can generally mix this in a bucket and use it for your entire project.
 Some grouts come as a powder and require that you add water.
 Epoxy resin grouts come with two separate components that you mix together.

 Depending on the type of grout, this ratio will vary.
 However, every type of grout should come with a recommended mixing ratio.
-Then, you can tilt the mixing bucket and use an electric mixer, of which RUBI offers many viable options, to stir the mixture into the right consistency.
+Then, you can tilt the mixing bucket and use an electric mixer (RUBI offers many options) to stir the mixture into the right consistency.

 Finally, let the grout rest for a few minutes before you begin applying it.

-Once your grout is properly mixed, you will begin applying it to your tiles.
+Once your grout is properly mixed, begin applying it to your tiles.
 First, you can add the grout to the tiles with a plastic trowel.
-Then, you can use a grout float to get the grout into the joints.
+Then, you can use a grout float to get it into the joints.

-Using a grout float is the easiest way to get the mortar deep into the tiles.
-In fact, a grout float is meant to force the grout into even the smallest cracks and crevices.
-When you are using a grout float, it is important that you hold it at a 45-degree angle to the surface of your tiles and that you grout diagonally to avoid pushing the grout back out of the joint.
+Using a grout float is the easiest way to get the material deep into the tiles.
+A grout float is meant to force the grout into even the smallest cracks and crevices.
+When you are using it, it is important that you hold it at a 45-degree angle to the surface of your tiles and that you grout diagonally to avoid pushing the grout back out of the joint.

 Holding it at this angle will give your grout the best distribution and will ensure that it gets into each crevice of your tiles.

-Before you allow your grout to harden, you want to make sure you remove any excess grout!
+Before you allow the grout to harden, you want to make sure you remove any excess.
 There are a few steps that you need to take.
 First, you want to clean off the excess grout that was not used in the tile joints.

 You can use your grout float for this.
 Simply skim the extra grout off the tiles and scrape it back into your mixing bucket.

-After this, there will still be residual grout on the surface of your tiles.
+Then there will still be residual grout on the surface of your tiles.
 You can use a damp sponge to remove it.
-You should also repeat this step the next day, to remove any grout that may have stayed behind after the first cleaning.
+You should also repeat this step the next day to remove any grout that may have stayed behind after the first cleaning.

-If you don’t clean off the excess grout, not only will it stay visible on the surface of your tiles, but it can create a haze and will make your tiles look dull and dirty.
+If you don’t clean off the excess grout, it will stay visible on the surface of your tiles and create a haze and will make your tiles look dull and dirty.

-When you wipe it with a sponge, you should rinse the sponge often and repeat the process until the sponge is still clean even after wiping the floor.
+When you wipe it with a sponge, you should rinse the sponge often until the sponge is clean even after wiping the floor.

 Waiting for your grout to harden allows the tiles to adhere and completely dry.
-If you do not wait enough time, the tiles could fall off or crack.
+If you do not wait long enough, the tiles could be loose or crack.

-You should also make sure that you give your grout plenty of time to harden before you clean your tiles.
+You should also make sure that you give your grout plenty of time to harden before you clean the tiles.

 Learn More About How to Regrout Tile Today